gcallah/Rationalism/scapegoat/trumpscapegoat.md

 taking selfies in representatives' chairs, stealing the House speaker's podium, and running around shirtless wearing buffalo horns.
 And those who condemned them knew just what was at stake, decrying the violation of the "sacred space" of the Senate chambers.

-The new capitol fencing as an attempt to re-establish degree.
+And the new Capitol fencing is clearly an attempt to re-establish a difference of degree between the plebs and those inhabiting the "sacred space" of the capitol buildings.

 The kicker is that both sides are (partially) right.
-As St. Augustine taught us, this the way things are in the City of Man: it is true that degree is artificial, without any substantive basis... and yet we can't do without it.
+As St. Augustine taught us, this is the way things are in the City of Man: it is true that degree is artificial, without any substantive basis... and yet we can't do without it.
+(And here is where Strauss dimly perceived the importance of the "noble lie.")
 Without degree, mimetic emulation of "one's betters" turns into mimetic rivalry among equals, and the social order turns violent and chaotic.
-Without belief in a myth that lets those with less know why those with more deserve it... it is because of their position in the Great
-Chain of Being, or due to the Divine Right of Kings, or because of a unbroken chain of Lockean just acquisition, or an expression of the survival of the fittest, or perhaps the fortunate are the vanguard of the proletariat... those with less will, with increasing violence, demand their share of the pie.
-Their demands of an element of justice in them, but they are hopeless in terms of fixing the problem: in the world of mimetic rivalry, no one is ever satisfied with just evening the playing field: no, the oppressed will never stop demanding more until they become the oppressors in turn.
+Without belief in a myth that lets those with less know why those with more deserve it... it is because of their position in the Great Chain of Being, or due to the Divine Right of Kings, or because of a unbroken chain of Lockean just acquisition, or an expression of the survival of the fittest, or perhaps the fortunate are the vanguard of the proletariat... those with less will, with increasing violence, demand their share of the pie.
+Their demands have an element of justice in them, but they are hopeless in terms of fixing the
+problem: in the world of mimetic rivalry, no one is ever satisfied with just evening the playing field: no, the oppressed will never stop demanding more until they become the oppressors in turn.

-In the City of Man, purportedly egalitarian schemes, in fact, only result in replacement of one elite buy another one.
+In the City of Man, purportedly egalitarian schemes, in fact, only result in replacement of one elite buy another.
 The destruction of the Russian elite of nobility and church hierarchy by the Bolsheviks did not, in fact, create an egalitarian society: it only created a new, Bolshevik elite.
 The French Revolution did not replace the (arbitrary)